 Note: Chinese visas issued in home countries are not valid for entry into Tibet.

 A special permit is required.
 We require at least 10 days notice to process your Tibet Visa via Leas and at least 4 days in Kathmandu for the Chinese Embassy to handle you passport.
-Embassy working hours are 10 am. to 11:15 am.
-Monday, Wednesday and Friday.
+Embassy working hours are 10 am to 11:15 am on Monday, Wednesday and Friday.
 Re entry visas for Nepal can be obtained upon your arrival at Airport or Border.

 Altitude Sickness: Travelling in Tibet is an adventure involving high altitude and could be strenuous.
 So far, most visitors only have minor effects from the altitude.
 However, we advise specially the guests with known heart or lungs or blood diseases to consult their doctor before travelling.
 Mild headaches, fever, lose of appetite or stomach disorder can take place before acclimatization.
 Our advise: Drink 4 litters of water or liquid minimum a day, don’t exhaust yourself so much and breathe deep and take rest more then usual.